Displaying

 return html`

-<input part="action" class="placeholder" @change=${e => this.placeholder = e.target.value}></input>
+<input part="options" class="author-only" @change=${e => this.placeholder = e.target.value}></input>

 <textarea @change=${e => this.value = e.target.value} placeholder=${this.placeholder}>